ellysh/bash-programming-from-scratch/manuscript/answers.md

 -73232
 ```

-Bash gives different results for the second and fourth cases.
-It happens because Bash stores all integers in eight bytes.
+Bash results for the second and fourth cases differ from our calculations.
+It happens because the interpreter stores all integers in eight bytes.

-Check your calculations with the [online calculator](https://onlinetoolz.net/bitshift).
+The [online calculator](https://onlinetoolz.net/bitshift) allows you to specify the integer type.
+Therefore, it is a more reliable tool for checking bit shifts than Bash.

 ##### Exercise 3-12.
 Loop Constructs

 The player has seven tries to guess a number.
 The same algorithm handles each try.
-Therefore, we can apply a loop with seven iterations.
+Therefore, the loop with seven iterations can handle the user input.

-Here is the algorithm for processing a player's action:
+Here is the algorithm for processing one player action:

 1. Read the input with the `read` command.